-Chris Pottmeyer represents clients in high-stakes commercial disputes in state and federal courts.
-Chris has assisted clients resolve disputes involving contract breaches, business torts, class actions, securities violations, investigations, and insurance recovery.
-He has coordinated strategy and fact development across cases and jurisdictions, at every stage of litigation, from discovery to dispositive motions to trial.
+Chris Pottmeyer represents clients in high-stakes commercial disputes in state and federal courts and arbitral proceedings.
+Chris has assisted clients resolve disputes involving contract breaches, business torts, class actions, securities violations, construction disputes, investigations, and insurance recovery.
+His experience includes successfully briefing and arguing federal appeals, dispositive motions, motions in limine, and other critical motions.

-Chris recently served as the lead associate representing one of the world's largest steel producers in a three-week bench trial in federal court.
-He was responsible for all trial preparation, including witness preparation, pretrial filings, and defense strategy.
+Chris recently served as the lead associate on multiple trial teams, successfully defending one of the world's largest steel producers in complex contractual disputes — one ended in a favorable Daubert challenge and the other was tried to verdict after a three-week bench trial.
 Chris was also a member of a team that successfully defended Pittsburgh's largest health care organization in several high-profile disputes.

 Chris actively participates in the Pro Se Pro Bono ADR Program in the United States District Court for the Western District of Pennsylvania, where he advises pro se litigants for purposes of alternative dispute resolution.
 Before joining Jones Day, Chris was a teacher and mentor for students with developmental disabilities.